UnumID/Server-SDK-Typescript/README.md

 - NodeJS v14.0.0 or higher, preferably v14.15.0 or higher
 - yarn

+## Setup
+One needs to provide the SDK the the environment it is running in, i.e. `production`.
+For the Typescript SDK this done via the NODE_ENV environment variable.
+The three relevant values are: `production`, `sandbox`, `dev`.
+You need to use one of these exactly in order for the SDK to communicate with Unum ID's SaaS.

 ## Logging
 Logs level defaults to Info.
 One can set to debug for more information via the environment variable LOG_LEVEL, i.e. LOG_LEVEL=debug.
 We are using standard NPM log levels.
 More details on the various log levels [here](https://github.com/winstonjs/winston#logging-levels).